advanceditin/WindowsGPOConsolidationViewer/README.md

   That's it...

-Now you can browse each GPO quickly without Windows clunkiness and find potential conflicts.
-For a quick and easy way to review all conflicts, click on the 'Show Conflicts' button
+Now you can browse all GPO settings from a single window and find potential conflicts.